-• Information Interchange Bulletins.
+- Information Interchange Bulletins.
 ACUS regularly issues short, one-page Information Interchange Bulletins on discrete topics of administrative procedure.
 These Bulletins provide useful information for agency officials on legal issues they are likely to encounter as they carry out their work.
-These Bulletins further ACUS's statutory mission of arranging for the exchange of information among agencies to help improve administrative procedure (5 U.S.C. § 594).

-- Updates in Federal Agency Adjudication.
+The topics are often drawn from ACUS reports and recommendations, but they are intended solely to provide valuable information and do not recommend reforms to agency practices.
+These Bulletins further ACUS's statutory mission of arranging for the exchange of information among agencies to help improve administrative procedure (5 U.S.C. § 594). - Updates in Federal Agency Adjudication.
 ACUS issues monthly updates to share adjudication-related developments from the executive branch, Congress, and the courts with agencies, Congress, and the public.
-These updates further ACUS's statutory mission of arranging for the exchange of information among agencies to help improve administrative procedure (5 U.S.C. § 594). - Handbook on Compiling Administrative Records for Informal Rulemaking.
-ACUS convened a Working Group of public- and private-sector representatives to prepare a handbook to help agencies develop guidance for rulemaking personnel that would implement best practices on administrative recordkeeping identified in several ACUS recommendations.
+These updates further ACUS's statutory mission of arranging for the exchange of information among agencies to help improve administrative procedure (5 U.S.C. § 594). - Statement of Principles for the Disclosure of Federal Administrative Materials.
+ACUS has issued dozens of recommendations pertaining to agencies' proactive disclosure-or disclosure without having received a request-of administrative materials.
+Administrative materials are records that agencies generate or receive while engaged in rulemaking, adjudication, licensing, and investigation, or that they generate during judicial review of agency rules and orders.
+This Statement sets forth common principles and best practices derived from these recommendations to help guide agencies' proactive disclosure of administrative materials in the most equitable, effective, and efficient way possible for both the public and agencies.
+It will be continuously updated as ACUS adopts new disclosure-focused recommendations. - Handbook on Compiling Administrative Records for Informal Rulemaking.
+ACUS convened a working group of public- and private-sector representatives to prepare a handbook to help agencies develop guidance for rulemaking personnel that would implement best practices on administrative recordkeeping identified in several ACUS recommendations.
 The Handbook addresses a wide range of legal, policy, technological, organizational, and personnel matters related to preserving, compiling, and certifying rulemaking records. - Guide to Legal Issues Encountered in Public-Private Partnerships.
 ACUS convened senior federal officials from 21 agencies who actively work on public-private partnerships (P3s).
 The Guide, drafted collaboratively by the working group, centers on the major legal issues that agencies encounter as they participate in P3s.
-It also defines P3s; discusses a previous interagency effort on P3s; highlights activities that agencies often undertake as part of P3s; discusses issues that arise with agencies' vetting of potential private partners; and provides examples of specific P3s.
-The State Department circulated the Guide to its Interagency Working Group on Public Private Partnerships in 2019. - Handbook on Best Practices for Using Video Teleconferencing in Adjudicatory Hearings.
+It also defines P3s; discusses a previous interagency effort on P3s; highlights activities that agencies often undertake as part of P3s; discusses issues that arise when agencies vet potential private partners; and provides examples of specific P3s.
+The State Department circulated the Guide to its Interagency Working Group on Public Private Partnerships in 2019.

+Handbook on Best Practices for Using Video Teleconferencing in Adjudicatory Hearings.
 Building on ACUS's recommendations on best practices in video hearings, the Handbook provides guidance and advice through concrete and practical recommendations detailing how agencies may implement or improve their use of video teleconferencing in adjudicatory hearings.